 You are done!

-This article on PC World has a more complete run down of how to create your own recipes or edit one that you have found from search
+This article on IFTTT has a more complete rundown of how to create your own recipes or edit one that you have found in your search,

 - Adding Open Graph Tags to Your Header for Social Media Optimization - September 9, 2021